posix4e/backyardmonitor/README.md

 - `MAX_STORAGE_GB` (default: 10)

 Use the Data panel → Images to view summary and cleanup orphans.
 You can also trigger retention manually via `POST /api/retention/apply`.

+## Capture reliability

+- RTSP is opened with the FFmpeg backend and `rtsp_transport=tcp` (plus a 5s socket timeout) by default to reduce packet loss and stream breakage.
+- The capture loop drops likely garbage frames (all-black/white or extremely low-variance grey) and resyncs after consecutive bad reads or idle periods.
+This prevents corrupt frames from propagating into event detection.